Given its enormous size alone, there are plenty of best hidden vacation spots in the US, scattered across the west, mid-west, and east coasts.

 NORTH BEND, WASHINGTON

-Seattle residents often come here for a quick picnic, hikes, or a weekend trip so that they might be the only companions to you on your journey to North Bend.
+Seattle residents often come here for a quick picnic, hikes, or a weekend trip so that they might be your only companions on your journey to North Bend.

-You need at least a weekend in North Bend to explore the highlights, but if you plan to do some hikes, it is best to add a few more days to your itinerary.
+You need at least a weekend in North Bend to explore the highlights, but if you plan to do some hikes, adding a few more days to your itinerary is best.

 If you want to enjoy the lush valleys by yourself, sign up for any of the hikes in the beautiful Snoqualmie Valley, dotted with many rivers, waterfalls, and gorges.